 Strategies Towards Energy Performance and Urban Planning

-- for developing Sustainable Energy Projects.
-The aim is to present key points for cities to consider in the planning stages of a new low carbon or sustainability project.
+The STEP-UP project produced two guidebooks: Developing enhanced Sustainable Energy Action Plans and Developing sustainable energy projects.
+The first one aims to provide guidance and recommendations, using examples from demonstration sites, and sets out the key steps, tools, approaches and methods, and advice for each step of the process.
+The second one presents key points for cities to consider in the planning stages of a new low-carbon or sustainability project.
 It may be useful for city planners, municipalities, energy strategists and business developers in the European context.

 In addition, as part of the STEP-UP project, the University of Strathclyde has developed a new Master programme, which draws on real-world experiences and outputs from STEP-UP.
 The MSc in Global Sustainable Cities is an innovative programme focused on tackling major urban opportunities and issues.